Today’s women scientists navigate internet trolls and stereotypes to share information and enthusiasm

 Twitter, for example, is a way that McLaughlin expands her horizons.
 Her Twitter handle is @basic_scientist.
 “Twitter is a nice way to discover what is really impactful in my community, on a global scale, not just what’s going on at my school,” she said.

-McLaughlin also publishes a “The Basic Scientist,” which she started as a tool for science communication.
+McLaughlin also publishes a blog called “The Basic Scientist,” which she started as a tool for science communication.
 It has morphed to a more personal view of her experiences, written for both colleagues and non-scientist friends.

 “People get this idea of what a scientist is in their head; a mad scientist, like an anti-social person in a lab, turning things different colors, blowing stuff up.
 That’s really not what it is,” she said.